 In simplistic terms, the concept of flood risk can be described as the likelihood of a flood event occurring multiplied by the consequences of that event.
 To many, flood risk simply means the chance a storm event will overwhelm the flood control system to some extent.

-consequences.
+Figure 7-1 illustrates the variables, namely the probability of flooding and the financial consequences.
 However, there are many other causes of flood risk, and the consequences can be far more complicated than the immediate damage to property.